COLD CASE: The crime that rocked our region

 Trevor Sorenson, who was 20 at the time of the murder, remembers vividly how massive the news of the McKim-Hill case was when it broke.

-"You mention McKim-Hill to the older residents of Central Queensland and they'll tell you everything they know because it's been an ongoing saga for the last 51 years," Mr Sorenson said."There's many, many people who want to see this case brought to a close.
-"They would like to see someone publicly named, by the Police, once and for all."
-Earlier this year, a new witness spoke to the media for the first time.
+"You mention McKim-Hill to the older residents of Central Queensland and they'll tell you everything they know because it's been an ongoing saga for the last 51 years," Mr Sorenson said.

 On the verge of celebrating his 80th birthday, Geoff Smith, is a star witness whose testimony promised to crack open CQ's longest running cold case, which occurred 52 years ago.